nettybun/haptic/src/state/readme.md

 const ans = signal.anon(100);
 ```

+Any value can be written and stored in a signal, but if a wire is written, the
+signal becomes a __lazy computed-signal__ that returns the result of the wire's
+function.
+It's like using a formula in a spreadsheet.
+These are really efficient
+and only rerun the wire when dependencies mark the result as stale.
+These are
+introduced later on.

 ## Wires

 These are task runners who subscribe to signals and react to signal writes.
 They